Skip to main content

 Other considerations for the Implementation Board

-• To provide constructive challenge and scrutiny of the Welsh Government’s policies and proposals for the provision and delivery of youth work services, including across other portfolio areas.
+• To provide constructive challenge and scrutiny of the Welsh Government’s policies and proposals for the provision and delivery of youth work services.
+This also includes scrutiny across other portfolio areas.

-• Support and strengthen partnership working and collaboration between the statutory and voluntary youth work sector to ensure the best possible outcomes for young people.
+• Support and strengthen partnership working and collaboration between the statutory and voluntary youth work sector.
+This should ensure the best possible outcomes for young people.

 Membership

 The Board has an independent Chair.
-Board members are appointed through open and fair competition to ensure a broad mix of skills and knowledge that includes, but is not limited to:
+Board members are appointed through open and fair competition.
+This is to ensure a broad mix of skills and knowledge.
+This includes, but is not limited to:

 • evidence-based policy development and effective use of data to inform strategy development